goelpal/wk2_AssetTracking_EF/README.md

 # Asset Tracking with database and Entity Framework Core

 ##**INTRODUCTION**
-###This project is the start of an Asset Tracking database.
+1. This project is the start of an Asset Tracking database
-###Asset Tracking is a way to keep track of the company assets, like Laptops, Stationary computers, phones and so
+2. Asset Tracking is a way to keep track of the company assets, like Laptops, Stationary computers, phones and so on.
-on.
-###All assets have an end of life which for simplicity reasons is 3 years.
+3. All assets have an end of life which for simplicity reasons is 3 years.
-###All assets needs to be stored in database using Entity Framework Core.
+4. All assets needs to be stored in database using Entity Framework Core.

 ##**REQUIREMENTS**
 Create a console app that have the following classes and objects:
-Computers
+1. Computers
 - MacBook
 - Asus
 - Lenovo
-Phones
+2. Phones
 - Iphone
 - Samsung
 - Nokia